Virginia Beach is a fantastic independent coastal city situated in the southeastern portion of Virginia.

 Address: 4005 Sandpiper Rd, Virginia Beach, VA 23456, United States

 Exploring other parts of Virginia?
-Why not check out some of the fun things to do in Charlottesville, VA?
+Why not check out some of the fun things to do in Charlottesville, VA & some of the best things to do in Roanoke, VA?

 11. Lynnhaven House